 Abstract (English)

 The raw materials crisis has put a strain on the paper market leading to a real supply race forcing recycled paper suppliers to decrease their production capacity.
-In fact, in recent year, the paper recovery market has undergone significant changes: just think how waste paper from the recycling cycle in Italy had a cost of zero euros in February 2020, at the Milan Chamber of Commerce, compared to 68 euros in February 2022.
-This figure drives home the importance of rethinking production cycles from the perspective of the circular economy.
+In recent year, the paper recovery market has undergone significant changes: just think how waste paper from the recycling cycle in Italy had a cost of zero euros in February 2020, at the Milan Chamber of Commerce, compared to 68 euros in February 2022.
+These figures drive home the importance of rethinking production cycles from the perspective of the circular economy.

-In this study, the authors have studied the paper value chain to analyze the sustainability of the paper sector in Italy with a focus on the Apulian region using the material flow analysis (MFA) tool, to identify critical points in the regional system.
+In this study, the authors have studied the paper value chain to analyze the sustainability of the paper sector in Italy with a focus on the Apulian region using the Material Flow Analysis (MFA) tool, to identify critical points in the regional system.
 The authors' goal is to identify critical aspects of the current system as a starting point for future improvement scenarios aimed at greater circularity while responding to the logistical and economic needs of the sector.

 Introduction

 The guiding principle of the EU Waste Framework Directive (EU Directive 2008/98/EC) places a hierarchy in waste management outlining the prevention, and recycling, actions with a minimum threshold of 50% of waste recovery through separate collection.
-Differently, landfill represents the least sustainable management of MSW (municipal solid waste), but it has been the most widely used option in Europe and the most widely used in the world.
+Differently, landfill represents the least sustainable management of MSW (municipal solid waste); on the contrary it has been the most widely used option in Europe and the most widely used in the world.
 The idea that maximizing waste collection leads to increased levels of recycling is often misleading.
 This is since there isn't a market for secondary materials, hence, the supply and demand for recycled materials are unbalanced, and recycled materials continue to be present in the market despite the lack of supply.
 It should be emphasized the importance of investing both in upgrading the old recycling plants and in the construction of recycling facilities as an alternative to landfills or to promote operative actions, such as a tax credit for recyclers and tax breaks for those who purchase recycled materials.
-About waste recycling, the current scenario can be divided into established supply chains (glass, paper, metal, wood, plastic) and still embryonic supply chains (electronic waste, aggregates, organic fraction, photovoltaic panels, etc.), for which there is enormous potential for development.
+Concerning waste recycling, the current scenario is divided into established supply chains (glass, paper, metal, wood, plastic) and still embryonic supply chains (electronic waste, aggregates, organic fraction, photovoltaic panels, etc.), for which there is enormous potential for development.

-In this study, the authors have studied the paper value chain to analyze the sustainability of the paper sector in Italy with a focus on the Apulian region using the material flow analysis (MFA) tool, to identify critical points in the regional system.
+In this study, the authors have studied the paper value chain to analyze the sustainability of the paper sector in Italy with a focus on the Apulian region using the Material Flow Analysis (MFA) tool, to identify critical points in the regional system.

 The rising costs of wastepaper and the absence in the Apulian territory of a paper mill, which therefore avoids an internal circularity of waste, have been the main reasons that led the authors to examine cardboard waste.